 Extra virgin olive oil

 Focaccia heavily relies on good-quality extra virgin olive oil.
-Like most Italian cuisine recipes, this recipe uses very few ingredients; quality is critical.
+Like most Italian cuisine recipes, this recipe uses few ingredients; quality is critical.

-As you can see, there are no fancy ingredients here, so put some extra effort into using a decent extra virgin olive oil.
+As you can see, there are no fancy ingredients here, so put extra effort into using a decent extra virgin olive oil.
 It doesn't have to be top-tier since you will still cook it.

 🥡 Storage